r4njith-kali/CDE4301_PPH/README.md

 Addressing these gaps is important for the future of medical education and patient care.
 To manage high-stress medical situations like PPH, medical students need to be equipped with both technical proficiency and emotional readiness.
 This allows future healthcare professionals to respond more efficiently, reduce preventable errors, and provide safer, more compassionate care in the situation of PPH.

-### 2.3 Why is it important to address the gaps for the future (162 words) - Ranjith
+### 2.3 Why is it important to address the gaps for the future

 Addressing the identified gaps in current PPH training is critical for improving both immediate patient outcomes and the long-term professional competency of future doctors.